MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_messagingcampaign.md

 Optional:

 - `content_template_id` (String) The content template used to formulate the message to send to the contact.
+Either message_column or content_template_id is required.
 - `message_column` (String) The Contact List column specifying the message to send to the contact.
 Either message_column or content_template_id is required.